History of Alnmouth: Victorian resort

 The effects of the decline in port traffic were offset by a new role for the village, as a holiday and second-home resort.
 Rising prosperity was one factor, but two developments were key: the advent of the railways, and the sale in 1843 of the Gallon estate, which had by 1744 purchased the manorial rights to Alnmouth and controlled perhaps half of the land within the village.
 The East Coast Main Line, as it is now known, arrived at Bilton, west of Alnmouth, in 1847, and a branch-line from Alnwick to Bilton was in operation by 1850.
 A bridge was built across the Aln connecting directly to Hipsburn in 1857, and improved and renamed the Duchess's Bridge in 1864.
 Now, spacious villas with sea-views were built, granary buildings converted to residential use or demolished to make way for new cottages.
 Maps of 1897 show a holiday camp, garden tea-room and many beach-huts amongst the dunes.
 Heated baths were available by the village's gas station.
-A links golf course was established in 1869; it is believed that it was designed by Mungo Park who became the club's first professional.
+A links golf course was established in 1869; it is believed that it was designed by Mungo Park, who became the club's first professional.

-An exhaustive history of the village was written in 1851 by William Dickson, entitled Four Chapters from the History of Alnmouth.
+A brief history of the village was written in 1851 by William Dickson, entitled Four Chapters from the History of Alnmouth.

 The village was in 1860 selected as one of fourteen weather stations, and equipped with a barometer by the Duke of Northumberland acting as president of the Royal National Lifeboat Institution.
 The barometer and a chart of recent readings was kept on public display, to seek to provide fishermen with indications of likely weather patterns so as to assist in reducing losses at sea.
 The barometer remains on display, in the window of a cottage facing on the main street.
 In November 1876 a new church, St John the Baptist on Northumberland Street, was consecrated by the Bishop of Durham.